-Staff is currently preparing the Environmental Assessment - once complete a proposed rule will be published by NMFS.
-The Council has also initiated a framework action to consider modifying the recreational regulations that were approved for the Amendment.
-Meetings for the framework will take place later in 2016, and updates will be provided here.
+Staff is currently finalizing the Environmental Assessment - once complete a proposed rule will be published by NMFS.
+The Council may also consider modifying the recreational regulations that were approved for the Amendment via the specifications process.

 Recent updates are listed in reverse chronological order.